-- In a bucket or a similar container, prepare the cleaning solution of your preference.
+- In a bucket or a similar container, prepare the cleaning solution you prefer.
 It can be a simple mixture of mild dishwashing soap and water.
 Some use vinegar and baking soda.
-Do not use chlorine bleach or other invasive chemicals on your patio.
+Do not use chlorine bleach or other invasive chemicals on your decking.

-- With a soft-bristled brush, gently scrub away all the dirt on your deck.
+- With a soft-bristle brush, gently scrub away all the dirt on your deck.
 Make sure to go along the grain.
 You can divide the area into smaller sections if you have a large patio.
 Don’t allow any cleaning solution to dry out on the surface of your decking.

 - Rinse your deck with water.
 You can manually pour water over it or use a garden hose.

 - Let it dry before returning all the furniture and decorations that you removed.
 While waiting, you can also clean them before returning them to the deck.